|

 Where to stay in Christchurch

-If you’re staying overnight in Christchurch, check out the fabulous Distinction Christchurch Hotel.
-This contemporary hotel in the city centre has high-tech rooms and a stylish restaurant and bar.
-Alternatively, try the Sudima Christchurch City, which has a fitness centre and spa treatments.
+If you’re staying overnight in Christchurch, check out the Distinction Christchurch Hotel.
+This contemporary hotel in the city centre has a restaurant and bar.
+Alternatively, try the Sudima Christchurch City, which has a fitness centre and offers spa treatments.

-Explore the interactive map below to find the best hotels in Christchurch for your dates:
+Explore the map below to find the latest accommodation deals in Christchurch for your dates:

 Travellers on a budget, like I was, may want to consider spending the night in a cell… at the award-winning Jailhouse Accommodation.
-Set in a former prison, this unique hostel is about 40 minutes’ walk or a 15 minute bus ride from the city centre, and it’s surprisingly friendly and comfy.
-I loved it!
+Set in a former prison, this unique hostel is about 40 minutes’ walk or a 15 minute bus ride from the city centre.
+It’s surprisingly friendly and comfy – I loved it!

-Otherwise, a more central hostel is Haka House Christchurch, while LyLo Christchurch is close to the airport, so perfect if you have an early flight.
+Otherwise, a more central hostel is Haka House Christchurch, while LyLo Christchurch is close to the airport.

 backpacking christchurch